Make an Appointment

 Medical abortion is applicable for pregnancies up to 10 weeks (or 70 days after your last normal period).

 Two medicines are needed for a medical abortion, one taken in the office and another taken at home one to three days later.
 The pills cause bleeding and cramping, which leads the pregnancy to be passed from your body, usually one to three days after your clinic visit.
-A follow-up office visit for an ultrasound is required.
+A follow-up office visit is required.

 Outpatient surgical abortion